Insurance Bad Faith Attorneys in Kansas City

 What Do You Do If Your Insurer Won’t Pay?

 Insurance companies sell their policies under the pretense that they will pay coverage to policyholders when they’re in a pinch.
-However, as our Kansas City insurance bad faith attorneys can tell you just from helping so many clients throughout the years, it is frustratingly common for insurance companies to try to sell their own policyholders short.
+However, as our Kansas City insurance bad faith lawyers can tell you just from helping so many clients throughout the years, it is frustratingly common for insurance companies to try to sell their own policyholders short.

 When your own insurer won’t pay for damages as expected under your insurance coverage policy, you should: